MachangDoniel/Heart/SECURITY.md

 ## Reporting a Vulnerability

-If any bug found report this to: das1907118@stud.kuet.ac.bd or tripura1907121@stud.kuet.ac.bd
+If any bug found, please report that to: das1907118@stud.kuet.ac.bd or tripura1907121@stud.kuet.ac.bd